 Time frame: Over the 10- and 20- year time frame of this plan.

 Objective 9.B.9.
-Incorporate measures in to the design of new roads and road upgrades to reduce collisions between vehicles and deer/wildlife, such as increasing driver line-of-sight and incorporating short sections of exclusion fencing that directs animals to areas of improved visibility.
+Incorporate measures into the design of new roads and road upgrades to reduce collisions between vehicles and deer/wildlife, such as increasing driver line-of-sight and incorporating short sections of exclusion fencing that directs animals to areas of improved visibility.

 Time frame: Over the 10- and 20- year time frame of this plan.